Deciding between the Samsung Galaxy Watch 3 and the Garmin Vivoactive 4

 Connected tech at its finest

-The Galaxy Watch 3 offers a new sleek design and comes with improved health and fitness tracking.
+The Galaxy Watch 3 offers a sleek design and improved health and fitness tracking.
 With optional LTE connectivity and seamless pairing with Android phones, it's easily the best smartwatch for Android users right now.

 Detail-oriented tracking